SREELAKSHMI079/pothole-detector/README.md

 #  Pothole Detector — YOLOv8-based Road Damage Detection

-This project is a real-time road damage detection system that uses **YOLOv8** to identify and classify potholes and road surface defects from images, videos, or a live webcam feed.
-Each detection is annotated with a **severity rating** (Low / Medium / High) based on the size of the damage relative to the frame.
+The road damage detection project using YOLOv8 to identify and classify potholes and road surface damages in images and videos or from a webcam in real-time.
+All detections are tagged with a **severity rating** (Low / Medium / High) based on size of damage relative to frame.

 ##  Problem   Statement

-Potholes and road damage are a persistent hazard across Indian cities, causing vehicle damage, accidents, and increased commute times.
-Manual inspection is slow, inconsistent, and expensive.
-This project builds an automated computer vision pipeline that can process dashcam footage or road images to detect and flag damage — enabling faster, data-driven road maintenance decisions.
+The cities of India are always prone to road damages such as potholes and others who are not just an inconvenience.
+Do the task slowly, not consistent and expensive.
+This project creates an automated computer vision pipeline that can analyze dashcam videos and/or road images to detect and highlight damage for quicker, more efficient, data-driven road repair decisions.
 ---

 ##   Project   Structure

 ```
 pothole-detector/